isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mathematics Department.md

 #### CHALLENGING AND DEVELOPING LEANERS TO THEIR POTENTIAL

-The central focus of the Mathematics curriculum is to develop mathematical problem-solving competency in our students.
-Students will have opportunities to solve varied mathematical problems which are straight forward and routine as well as complex and non-routine.
+The central focus of the Mathematics curriculum is to develop Mathematical problem-solving competency in our students.
+Students will have opportunities to solve varied Mathematical problems which are straight forward and routine as well as complex and non-routine.

 In EGPS, we provide differentiated approaches to teach our students to select and apply the appropriate concepts and skills and use logical reasoning and creative thinking to tackle tasks systematically and effectively.
 These approaches will also provide them the  opportunities to develop key competencies that are important in the 21st century.